Frequently asked questions

 The authors’ ORCID iDs will be visible online and in the articles' PDF files.

 Read more about the ORCID identifiers and why to use them.

 How much does it cost to publish in a Springer journal?

 For the majority of Springer journals, publishing an article is free of charge.

 - If a journal requires page charges, you will find them on the journal's springer.com homepage or in its Instructions for Authors.

 - Charges might apply e.g. for color figures or over-length articles.
 The information on these extra costs will also be available from the journal's homepage or its Instructions for Authors.

 - Charges for open access articles:

-If you choose to publish an open access article ("Springer Open Choice" article or in a "SpringerOpen" journal), there will be an Article Processing Charge (APC) to be paid by the author (or his/her funding institution).
-As a consequence, the article can be freely read, downloaded or distributed from SpringerOpen.com and SpringerLink by any internet user.
+If you choose to publish an open access article, there will be an Article Processing Charge (APC) to be paid by the author or their funding institution.
+As a consequence, the article can be freely read, downloaded or distributed from SpringerLink by any internet user.